 Conclusion

-For these reasons, women who have this condition need to consult with their health practitioners so as to take advantage of new solutions, which include stem cell therapy, and thus enhance their quality of life and manage early symptoms of MS in women more effectively.
+Therefore, women with this condition should consult their healthcare practitioners to explore new solutions, including stem cell therapy, to improve their quality of life and manage early symptoms of MS in women more effectively.

 For more information on stem cell therapy for MS, please visit Swiss Medica’s stem cell therapy for MS page.